Today’s Sociology: Ideology and Partisan Advocacy

-Sociology, a once flourishing field, has evolved into a highly politicized discipline which disdains value-neutral research, and sacrifices research integrity for identity politics and social change activism.
-Today’s sociologists speak of commitment to standards of scientific rigor, but their practice is mainly ideology and sloppy empirical studies.
-Sociology is a “damaged brand”, unloved and distrusted by broad sections of American society, including those best positioned to influence social policy.
+Sociology, a once flourishing field, has become a highly politicized discipline which sacrifices scientific rigor and a commitment to finding objective truth for ideology, partisan advocacy and advancing a social justice agenda.
+Sociology, at least in the US since roughly 1990, has become a “damaged brand”, unloved and distrusted by broad sections of American society, including those best positioned to influence social policy.

 Undoubtedly, many questions in the domain of sociology are important and worthy of scientific study.
+Sociology was and should be an important and valuable field.
 However, the discipline has become so rotten - with really ideological, incompetent or unethical people deeply embedded within it - that any correction from its current trajectory seems unlikely.

 Mendacity Embraced and Everything is Furiously Spun From the Start in the Direction Desired